-The NNDP will resist applications where there is an associated adverse effect on the above conditions unless it can be demonstrated that there is no other viable alternative, design solution and/or location within the Borough.
+Planning applications that would have an adverse effect on the assessment criteria set out elsewhere in the policy will be resisted unless it can be demonstrated that there is no other viable alternative, design solution and/or location within the Borough.

 7.15.
 The countryside and landscape surrounding the village of Newborough, including the particularly susceptible 'Settled Farmlands' Landscape Character Area, is very sensitive and the installation of large scale man-made objects would impact on many landscape features and on the overall quality of the landscape.
 Whilst the concept of renewable energy is supported by the plan, the effect that such installations would have on the Newborough landscape is on the whole destructive and the protection of the rural nature and character of the parish is of vital importance to the local community.
-Therefore resisting inappropriate applications (inappropriate with regard to the above criteria) is necessary to ensure landscape features are retained and adverse effects minimised.
+Therefore resisting inappropriate applications

+(inappropriate with regard to the above criteria) is necessary to ensure landscape features are retained and adverse effects minimised.